Cleveland Clinic logo

 How doctors diagnose rumination syndrome

-Your healthcare provider may suspect rumination syndrome after an in-depth discussion of your symptoms and a brief exam.
-If they think you might have an underlying gastrointestinal disorder, they’ll check for that first with additional imaging or testing.
+Your healthcare provider will ask about your symptoms and do an exam.
+If they think you might have an underlying GI disorder, they’ll check for that first with other imaging or testing.

 This might involve tests like: